Blog

 Step 2: Configure your lead capture form

 Enable two-way contact sharing so candidates who receive your card are prompted to submit their own details.
 Customize the form fields to capture what matters for your workflow, such as preferred role type, availability, and current location.
-Every submission feeds directly into your contacts dashboard.
+Every submission feeds directly into your Habsy Platform.

 Step 3: Connect your CRM or ATS